JanssenProject/jans/docs/admin/reference/database/mysql-config.md

 ![](../../../assets/database-mysql-scope-schema.jpg)

-`JSON` it uses to store multi-valued attribute value.
+`JSON` it uses to store multi-valued attribute values.
 The generic format of such values is:

 ```
 {"v": ["value_1", "value_2", ...]}